 The Council has issued a statement providing formal notification of the plan’s withdrawal and this can be downloaded below:

 The withdrawn Local Plan and related documents have been removed from the public domain as per the legislative requirements.
 The Council still maintains a planning policy evidence base that is updated regularly and this can be found using the website link below:

-The Council has also prepared a Frequently Asked Questions (FAQs) document following the withdrawal of the emerging Wealden Local Plan 2019 to clarify some of the key issues for development in the District in the future.
+The Council has also prepared a Frequently Asked Questions (FAQs) document following the withdrawal of the draft Wealden Local Plan 2019 to clarify some of the key issues for development in the District in the future.
 This can be viewed below:

 Summary of Events